rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 So he came to a town of Samaria called Sychar, near the field that Jacob had given to his son Joseph. ^0405

-Jacob’s well was there; so Jesus, wearied as he was from his journey, was sitting beside the well.
+Jacob's well was there; so Jesus, wearied as he was from his journey, was sitting beside the well.
 It was about the sixth hour. ^0406

-A woman from Samaria came to draw water.
+There came a woman of Samaria to draw water.
 Jesus said to her, Give me a drink. ^0407

-( For his disciples had gone away into the city to buy food .) ^0408
+(For his disciples had gone away into the city to buy food.) ^0408

-The Samaritan woman said to him, How is it that you, a Jew, ask for a drink from me, a woman of Samaria? ( For Jews have no dealings with Samaritans .) ^0409
+The Samaritan woman said to him, How is it that you, a Jew, ask for a drink from me, a woman of Samaria?
+(For Jews have no dealings with Samaritans.) ^0409

-Jesus answered her, If you knew the gift of God, and who it is that is saying to you, Give me a drink, you would have asked him, and he would have given you living water. ^0410
+Jesus answered her, If you knew the gift of God, and who it is that is saying to you, 'Give me a drink,' you would have asked him, and he would have given you living water. ^0410

 The woman said to him, Sir, you have nothing to draw water with, and the well is deep.
 Where do you get that living water? ^0411